 Even to this day, Honir manages to find a place in the mythos of comic books, albeit a very minor role.

-Having a god with of no real significance is bizarre, especially for the Vikings who worshipped strength, cunningness and power.
-Most likely, this god didn’t have a temple like his brethrens had.
+Having a god with no real significance is bizarre, especially for the Vikings who worshipped strength, cunningness, and power.
+Most likely, this god didn’t have a temple like his brethren had.
 Still, he became an important bit player in Nordic mythology.

 Somewhere along the way, Honir changed.
 Starting with the Prose Edda, his most significant story converted him into a minor god with little or no power.
 On top of that, he lost his wisdom, but, interestingly, not his looks.
 In fact, it would be his dignified looks that would play a pivotal role in the events leading up to Ragnarok.